 Frequently Asked Questions

 Yes.
-Information on available membership levels at the Museum can be found on our website.
+Information on the Museum’s membership program is available here.
 Museum members enjoy free admission to the Museum galleries, family and youth programs in the Taylor Swift Education Center and hundreds of additional educational programs, including Songwriter Sessions.

 Additionally, residents of Nashville-Davidson and bordering counties who receive SNAP and Families First benefits may purchase a Family Membership for $5.
 This level of membership is regularly $125.